Pages

 Contents list

 Use a contents list at the top of the page, underneath the heading and sub-heading, to help users navigate around a small group of related pages (up to 8 pages), for example a group of pages about a specific health condition.
-The example on this page is from the NHS website information about AMD.
+The example on this page is based on an NHS website page about age-related macular degeneration (AMD).

 <nav class="nhsuk-contents-list" role="navigation" aria-label="Pages in this guide">